OfficeDev/O365-Android-Start/README.md

 The **O365CalendarModel** object wraps the API operations that create, update and delete calendar events in an Office 365 Exchange calendar.

-The **getEventList()** method gets a list of events from the Office 365 calendar and loads the events into a local list.
+The **getEventList(int pageSize,int skipToEvent)** method gets a list of events from the Office 365 calendar and loads pages of events into a local list.
 Changes, deletions, and additions to this list are posted asynchronously to the Office 365 calendar by the **postUpdatedEvent**, **postDeletedEvent**, and **postCreatedEvent** methods.

 <a name="files"/>
 ### Files API

-The **O365FileListModel** object wraps the API operations that create, update, and delete files stored on OneDrive.
+The **O365FileListModel** object wraps the API operations that create, update, and delete files stored on OneDrive for Business.

-The **getFilesAndFoldersFromService** method gets a list of all of the files and folders that are stored on OneDrive and loads the list into a local array.
-Changes, deletions, and additions to the local list of files are posted asynchronously to OneDrive by the **postUpdatedFileContents**, **postDeleteSectectedFileFromList**, and **postNewFileToServer** methods.
+The **getFilesAndFoldersFromService** method gets a list of all of the files and folders that are stored on OneDrive for Business and loads the list into a local array.
+Changes, deletions, and additions to the local list of files are posted asynchronously to OneDrive for Business by the **postUpdatedFileContents**, **postDeleteSectectedFileFromList**, and **postNewFileToServer** methods.

 The **getFileDetailsFromService** method returns an **O365FileModel** object containing the selected files contents.